19 Best Unkillable Houseplants Ideal for Beginners

 12. Madagascar Dragon Tree (Dracaena marginata)

-Madagascar Dragon Tree is a colorful plant that easily adapts to a wide range of indoor growing conditions and is also a good indoor air cleaner.
+Madagascar Dragon Tree is a popular, colorful, air-cleaning plant that easily adapts to a wide range of indoor growing conditions.

-Dracaena marginata is a tough, drought-resistant plant with aggressive root system and is considered to be one of the hard to kill plants.
+Dracaena marginata is a tough, drought-resistant plant with aggressive root system and is considered to be one of the unkillable houseplants.

-Madagascar Dragon Tree requires bright, indirect light, average warmth and moderately moist, rich, well-drained soil It has no need for high humidity.
-Read on how to grow and care for Madagascar Dragon Tree.
+Madagascar Dragon Tree requires bright indirect light, average warmth and humidity, and moderately moist, rich, well-drained soil.
+Read more on how to grow and care for Madagascar Dragon Tree.

 12. Beaucarnea recurvata (Ponytail Palm)